danielbodnar/discourse.d/tools/dockerfile-generator/variables.md

    // Prompt for all other configuration sections
    ```

-6. Save the configuration to docker.config.ts using c12 and magicast:
+6. Save the configuration to containerfile.config.ts using c12 and magicast:
    ```typescript
    const config = {
      containerRegistry: containerRegistryConfig,